rgmacedo/rgmacedo.github.io/_pages/awards.md

 author_profile: true
 ---

+**2023 Cor Baayen Early Career Researcher Award (Finalist).** Finalist of the Car Baayen early career research award, held by the European Consortium for Informatics and Mathematics (ERCIM).
+2023.

 **SYSTOR'21 Best Paper Runner-up.** The paper *"BDUS: Implementing Block Devices in User Space"* was one of the **best paper runner-up** of the *"14th ACM International System and Storage Conference"*.
 2021.

 **ATC'21 Student Grant.** 2021 USENIX Annual Technical Conference, USENIX Association.
 2021.